A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Background

 Deep perceptual similarity metrics commonly make use of pretrained networks.
 Training the networks specifically for perceptual similarity can give a small increase in performance~\cite{zhang2018unreasonable}, especially when used together with ensemble methods~\cite{kettunen2019robust}.
 However, this improvement is marginal at best, which attests to how effective the deep features of pretrained CNNs are for perceptual similarity.

-A recent study analyzed how different network architectures and pretraining methods affect performance in the context of deep perceptual similarity~\cite{kumar2022surprising}.
-This recent study shares similarities in methodology to the present work; however, it did not examine deep perceptual loss.
-The results of this recent study indicated that better pretraining performance does not necessarily lead to an improved perceptual similarity metric.
+A study by Kumar~\etal{}~\cite{kumar2022surprising} analyzed how different network architectures and pretraining methods affect performance in the context of deep perceptual similarity.
+The study shares similarities in methodology to the present work; however, it did not examine deep perceptual loss.
+The results of the study indicates that better pretraining performance does not necessarily lead to an improved perceptual similarity metric.
 In fact, after a certain point, enhanced pretraining performance was shown to be detrimental to the perceptual similarity results.
 The upper bound of the perceptual similarity performance as a function of ImageNet accuracy was shown to gradually increase until a certain threshold, after which the performance decreased.
 While prior studies have also shown limited correlations between the pretraining and downstream performance~\cite{alberti2017pitfall}, the clear performance increase until a certain point followed by a clear decrease is a surprising result.
 Moreover, previous works have shown that the selected model and pretraining strategy substantially impact the perceptual similarity results~\cite{kumar2022surprising}.
 Thus, selecting the appropriate architecture and pretraining procedure is more important than any training step involving actual perceptual similarity data.
+A recent work has expanded these findings to more human similarity datasets, including semantic similarity~\cite{muttenthaler2023human}.